 If PUFAs are so dangerous, why are they in everything?

 The most ironic thing about this whole situation is that seed oils are so often marketed in beauty products as ‘natural’.
 In fact, oil can only be extracted from many seeds through a pretty complicated industrial process involving hydraulic presses, high heat, and extreme pressure.
-You can get oil from olives, in contrast, through simple cold pressing, a far simpler and more traditional technique.
+Then they are barrelled up, distributed to smaller suppliers for purchase by cosmetic producers, who then add antioxidants such as vitamin E or rosemary extract to retard rancidity in the delicate products they create, but it's too late - they are already rancid!

 If PUFAs are in everything, how can I avoid them??